The not-quite Japanese Tea Garden in San Antonio

 walkway to viewing tower at Sn Antonio Tea Garden Wandering Lady blog 2019

-This walkway on the pavilion level leads to a viewing tower away from the garden.
+This walkway on the other side of the plaza from the pavilion leads to a viewing tower away from the sunken garden.

 lunch at tea garden San Antonio